Svalorzen/CppCopyProposal/README.md

 All method implementations for the type-copy would be the same.
 The type-copy would inherit from the same classes its type-base inherits from.
-All explicitly defined constructors would work in the same way.
-Implicitly defined/deleted constructors may be overridden or deleted in the type-copy.
+All explicitly defined constructors and destructors would work in the same way.
+Implicitly defined/deleted constructors and destructors may be overridden or deleted in the type-copy.

 ```cpp
 struct A {